MarkD833/RCBUS-68xxx/asm_code/MON302/README.md

 The monitor operates at 38400 baud without any handshaking via SCC1.

+I have a new version of MON302 that works with a modified ROM/RAM v2 board using the 68302 chip select signals directly rather than the address being decoded on the memory board.
+This version of MON302 will boot with ROM at address 0x000000 and then remap the RAM to address 0x000000 so that the vector table can be altered.

+I am also working on a new version of MON302 that will use SCC2 and hardware handshaking at 115200 baud.

 # Commands
 There a few basic commands that the monitor understands as follows: